linkerd/website/linkerd.io/content/2-edge/features/retries-and-timeouts.md

 waits before giving up entirely.
 Imagine a number of retries forcing a client to wait for 10 seconds.

-A [service profile](../service-profiles/) may define certain routes as retryable or specify timeouts for routes.
-This will cause the Linkerd proxy to perform the appropriate retries or timeouts when calling that service.
+Timeouts can be configured using either the [HTTPRoute] or[ServiceProfile] resources.
+Currently, retries can only be configured using [ServiceProfile]s, but support for configuring retries using [HTTPRoutes] will be added in a future release.
+Creating these policy resources will cause the Linkerd proxy to perform the appropriate retries or timeouts when calling that service.
 Retries and timeouts are always performed on the *outbound* (client) side.

 {{< note >}}
 If working with headless services, service profiles cannot be retrieved.
 Linkerd